matsengrp/sumrep/README.md

-# Summary Statistics for BCR Repertoires
+# Summary Statistics for BCR and TCR Repertoires